Nassau County, Florida: Police

-The Nassau County Sheriff's Office provides services for the citizens of Nassau County.
-The Office of the Sheriff has a duty to enforce both the Florida Constitution and Florida state laws and statutes, and to provide for the security, safety and well-being of its citizens.
-This is accomplished through the delivery of law enforcement services, the operation of the Nassau County Jail and Detention Center, and the provision of court security.
-The Nassau County Sheriff's Office Headquarters is in Yulee.
+The Nassau County Sheriff's Office offers essential services to the residents of Nassau County.
+It bears the responsibility of upholding both the provisions of the Florida Constitution and the laws and statutes of the state of Florida, ensuring the protection, security, and welfare of its populace.
+This commitment is fulfilled by furnishing law enforcement solutions, managing operations at the Nassau County Jail and Detention Center, and ensuring court security.
+The central operational hub of the Nassau County Sheriff's Office is situated in Yulee.
 As of 2023 the Sheriff is Bill Leeper.

-Court Houses
+Court houses

-The Nassau County Courthouse in Fernandina Beach is a historic two-story red brick courthouse built in 1891.
+The Nassau County Courthouse in Fernandina Beach stands as a historic edifice, characterized by its two-story construction of red brick, dating back to its erection in 1891.

-The Robert M. Foster Justice Center is in Yulee.
-It was opened in 2004 to augment the historic Nassau County Courthouse location.
-This facility contains over 111,000 square feet and cost over $20 million to build.
+Located in Yulee, the Robert M. Foster Justice Center was established in 2004 to complement the historical Nassau County Courthouse site.
+Spanning an extensive 111,000 square feet, this facility was realized at a construction cost surpassing $20 million.